jlbas/python-animation-tutorial/README.md

 ### Implementation Approach

-To create animations, we will first create a shape and then perform transformations at each timestep.
+To make an animation, we will first create a shape and then perform transformations on that shape at fixed timesteps.
 In Python, this can be accomplished by manipulating [patches](https://matplotlib.org/3.3.3/api/patches_api.html) from the `matplotlib` package.
-This module provides many useful subclasses, which will help us to create and manipulate various shapes.
+This module provides many useful subclasses, which will help us create and manipulate various shapes.

+More specifically, we will make use of the [FuncAnimation](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.animation.FuncAnimation.html) class from the `matplotlib.animation` module.
+This class creates an animation by repeatedly calling the `animation` function, where we perform the desired transformations on the patches.
+When instantiating the `FuncAnimation` class, we will set the optional parameter `blit=True`.
+This helps with performance since only patches that have been changed will be updated in the figure.
+By specifying this parameter to `True`, `FuncAnimation` expects an iterable list of artists to be returned by `animation`.

 ## Scripts